danishrahmankpm/Xmeme/README.md

-A simple web app to post and view memes
+A simple web app to share meme templates